 3 – Follow the road signs for Wild Atlantic Way and Slea Head drive.

 4 – Beware of other road user, walkers, cyclists and farm machinery like tractors

 5 – Use the lay by areas to pull in let other vehicles pass

 6 – Beware of all farm animals, goats, cows and sheep on the road

 This quaint Irish pub is located on the route on your left-hand side, it has been visited by plenty of famous people down through the years!
 Paudie O Shea’s pub is located in one of Ireland Gaeltacht areas, this means that the Irish (Gaelic ) language is spoken and used by local businesses in the area.

 The pub is full of old photographs of famous visitors, it’s a lovely place to stop for a coffee or something a bit stronger!
 Paudie was one of Ireland’s best GAA footballers, he won many medals and plenty of trophies down through the years, both as a manager and a very talented player.

 See Dunbeg Fort

-this old fort dates back to the iron age, it is located on the side of a cliff.
-This old fort used to be used to fight off attackers, with massive earth walls and a rampart was used to protect the building back in the day.
-Dunbeg fort is part of a number of other ancient building located in the Dingle Peninsula
+This old fort dates back to the iron age, it is located on the side of a cliff.
+This old fort was used to fight off attackers, with massive earth walls and a rampart was used to protect the building back in the day.
+Dunbeg fort is part of a number of ancient buildings located in the Dingle Peninsula

 Hold a baby Lamb and see the Beehive Huts